familab/accessController/README.md

 * Improve security for who can update the badge list

 ## API v2
+_Note: More details can be found in the readme in the api_v2 folder_.

 Includes a single API endpoint.
 Retrieves badge access list from a Google Spreadsheet.
 Compares badge and location from API request to list from google spreadsheets and returns a boolean true/false.